-Classical Vs. Pop
+Learning to Play Classical Music Vs. Pop

 Here’s a quick comparison of Classical and Pop Music:

-One of the main benefits of studying pop music in piano lessons is that kids love it.
-They feel a connection.
-It’s their music.
-One way to find popular music that’s more complex is to go to movie soundtracks.
+If you want a challenge, one way to find popular music that’s more complex is to go to movie soundtracks.
 Orchestral composer and conductor John Williams has created the music for over eighty major films.
-Kids recognize and love his themes from movies like Harry Potter and Star Wars.
+Everyone will recognize his themes from movies like Harry Potter and Star Wars.
 There’s also some good video game music out there that can be fun and challenging to learn.